FAMILY OWNED AND OPERATED FUNERAL HOMES SINCE 1881.

 • If you contact the church on your own, be sure to verify the information immediately with Wetzel and Son if service times and dates are discussed.
 This will eliminate scheduling conflicts.

-Planning for the funeral with Wetzel and Son when a death has occurred.
+Planning for the funeral with Wetzel and Son.

 Wetzel and Son will meet with you during the morning or early afternoon and assist in the planning of all funeral related items.
-Arranging a funeral in the daytime allows the Wetzel and Son staff to be in contact with all other people involved in the funeral service and verify the timing of services and availability of all people involved immediately.
+The meeting with a funeral director will take approximately 2 to 3 hours.
+Arranging a funeral in the daytime allows the Wetzel and Son staff to be in contact with all other people or organizations involved in the funeral service and verify the timing of services and availability of all people involved immediately.
+Clothing and personal memorabilia items are not required to plan a funeral in advance.

 Several items are needed to plan a funeral with a funeral director.
 Some of the items are statistical items, required for documents which are filed with local, state or federal governmental agencies:

-• The date and city, state and country of birth.
+• The date and city, state or country of birth.

-• The industry and occupation during the working career.
+• Industry and occupation during the working career.

 In addition to the statistical information, the funeral home will need other personal information or items: